Institute For Broadening Participation

 How does Institute For Broadening Participation spend its money?

 Institute For Broadening Participation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Institute For Broadening Participation tax-deductible?